pagnyf/fraz/tools/fraz-syntax-highlighting/README.md

 # fraz-syntax-highlighting README

-This is the README for `fraz-syntax-highlighting` extension.
+This is the README for `fraz-syntax-highlighting` extension in VS Code.

 ## Features